Until November 30th

-Lanieri's Black Friday is here: save up to 30% on suits, shirts and many other tailor-made products from the fall/winter collection, including the new sweater line.
+Lanieri's Black Friday is here: save up to 30% on suits, shirts and many other tailor-made products from the fall/winter collection.

 Get the chance to renew your business and casual wardrobe.